Bruno-LSEG/FDC3/website/docs/api/ref/DesktopAgent.md

 fdc3.instrument
 ```

-By default, if no mode is specified, the Desktop Agent MUST treat it as a `Single` mode lsitener
+By default, if no mode is specified, the Desktop Agent MUST treat it as a `Single` mode listener

 Context may also be received via this listener if the application was launched via a call to  [`fdc3.open`](#open), where context was passed as an argument.
 In order to receive this, applications SHOULD add their context listener as quickly as possible after launch, or an error MAY be returned to the caller and the context may not be delivered.
 The exact timeout used is set by the Desktop Agent implementation, but MUST be at least 15 seconds.